sahilmalhotra0510/io/template/label.md

 4. Toggle to a cinematic <a href="../../community/projects/#cinematic">super-labels</a> using the six impact sets:
 Air, Water, Land, Energy, Health and Prosperity.
 [Samples](../../apps/)

-To use typescript, the Engine-Storybook repo has a [typescript branch](https://github.com/localsite/engine-storybook/tree/typescript).
-Here are the [steps to add Storybook](https://model.earth/engine/) to the typescript branch.

 <!--
 Here's a [blank starter for building TypeScript apps](https://stackblitz.com/edit/typescript) within [stackblitz.com](https://stackblitz.com)